Data Centers in Kristiansand

 The natural disaster risk for Kristiansand is rated as Low (1.9/100) as of September 2025.
 This makes it a premier location for primary site reliability and disaster recovery.

-- Coastal Flood (6.6): As a coastal city, this is the primary consideration, though facility placement typically manages this risk.
+- Coastal Flood (6.6): As a coastal city, this is a regional consideration, though facility placement typically manages this risk.

-- River Flood (5.9): Localized flooding risk exists near regional waterways as of September 2025.
+- River Flood (5.9): Localized risk exists near regional waterways as of September 2025.

 - Drought (2.2): Minimal impact on data center cooling or power generation given local water reserves.